forcedotcom/cli/releasenotes/README.md

 [Click here for the previous release notes.](./v50.md)

+## July 1, 2021

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* NEW: Get verbose CLI version information in JSON format with just a single command.
+Use the new `--json` and `--verbose` parameters of `sfdx version`.
+It's now a smidgen easier to gather your environment details for us when you report an issue:

+	`sfdx version --json --verbose`

 ## 7.107.0 (June 24, 2021)

 * FIX: Salesforce CLI honors the `instanceUrl` config value and corresponding `SFDX_INSTANCE_URL` environment variable when the `sfdx-project.json` file doesn't contain the `sfdcLoginUrl` property.
 Previously the CLI ignored them and instead used the default value of `sfdcLoginUrl` (https://login.salesforce.com). ([GitHub issue #616](https://github.com/forcedotcom/cli/issues/616))